EricTrainingRev/241209-JWA/Project 2/Test Documentation/Service Layer Testing Requirements.md

             - `password` should not be set
     - **Failure**:
         - if `username` is invalid
-            - throw unhandled 'UserFail` exception with message "Invalid username"
+            - throw unhandled 'UserFail` exception with message "Invalid credentials"
         - if `password` is invalid
             - throw unhandled 'UserFail` exception with message "Invalid credentials"